heroku/buildpacks-go/README.md

 ## Classic Go Buildpack for Heroku

-This project is a [Cloud Native Buildback](cnb).
+This project is a [Cloud Native Buildpack](cnb).
 If you are instead looking for the classic (v2) buildpack (a.k.a. heroku/go), which is used during Go builds on the Heroku platform, see [heroku/heroku-buildpack-go](classic).